spacecode-ai/SpaceBridge-MCP/README.md

+***IMPORTANT: This project is deprecated.
+Spacebridge MCP server is now available over HTTPS.
+See instructions at https://spacebridge.io***

 # SpaceBridge-MCP

 A Model Context Protocol (MCP) server that integrates with the SpaceBridge REST API (https://spacebridge.io/docs) to automate issue management across connected issue trackers.